 8. Don't mention what you lack.

 Your cover letter is an opportunity to impress the hiring manager.
 While you should be honest about your experience if asked, your cover letter should highlight the skills you have.
 Try to focus on how you meet the job requirements and go into detail about those skills or experiences.

-Your cover letter should not be longer than one page, with about four paragraphs.
-Your format should be one introduction paragraph, two body paragraphs, and one conclusion.
+Your cover letter should not be longer than one page.
+Try to limit your paragraphs to 300-350 characters to help the reader stay engaged.
+Your format should be a concise header, one introduction paragraph, two body paragraphs, and one conclusion.
 There is room for perhaps another paragraph, if necessary, but be sure that you are not rambling.

 Reading over your own writing can lead to skimming because you know what you want to say.
 However, a fresh set of eyes can pick up on errors or run-on sentences that you may not have noticed.
 A friend, co-worker, or professional career counselor can help by giving your cover letter a read and letting you know their impression of you from your writing.

 How to Ask for a Letter of Recommendation